-- 1. The delegated conservation district will coordinate with the program manager at the Department regional office.
+1. The conservation district or the Department application manager will notify the program manager at the regional office.
 The program manager will notify the regional director of the elevated review.
-A meeting will be scheduled by the delegated conservation district or Department staff with the applicant. - 2.
-If the meeting results in an agreement to resolve the outstanding issues, the conservation district or Department will inform the applicant that all remaining technical deficiencies must be corrected within 10 business days. - 3.
-The conservation district or Department staff in coordination with any regional staff necessary, will conduct the necessary technical review of the resubmitted materials.
-The conservation district or department will complete its review within 5 business days.
-At the end of the 15 business days for the elevated review period, the permit decision will be made based upon the permit application information available.
+A meeting will be scheduled with the applicant by the regional office.
+The application manager and the delegated conservation district will attend.

+- 2. If the meeting results in an agreement to resolve the outstanding issues, the regional director will inform the applicant that all remaining technical deficiencies must be corrected within 10 business days. - 3.
+The Department application manager, in coordination with any additional staff (to include conservation district staff) will conduct the necessary technical review of the resubmitted materials.
+The regional office will complete its review within 5 business days.
+At the end of the 15 business days for the elevated review period, the permit decision will be made by the Department based upon the permit application information available.